What is a Management Buyout (MBO)?

 It’s important to look at the different funding options available for a management buyout, as there are serious risks that need to be mitigated.
 It may be expected that the buyer makes a financial contribution to the purchase from their own pocket, however, it is likely that a third-party funder will contribute the majority of the finance for the MBO.

-Asset finance/ refinance
+Asset finance/ refinancing

 If the business owns substantial assets, these can be used as collateral for borrowing, allowing you to release cash from property, business assets or stocks to fund your purchase.
 Also known as a leveraged buyout (mentioned above) as the company’s assets are leveraged to buy out the old owner of the business.
 The business will usually retain full access to the assets during the term of the loan.